learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **Print Message on Collision with Object.** Get Unity to send you a message in the debug log whenever your controller runs into an object in the game world.

-**Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game wo`rld.
+**Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.

 ## Other Resources
 **[The Unity Scripting Troubleshooter.](https://harvard.az1.qualtrics.com/jfe/form/SV_0Drc0IHiLqermkt)** Code not working?
 Work through your problem with the aid of this troubleshooting tool to catch the most common kinds of coding errors.